 The Ministry may choose to 'follow', 'like' or otherwise establish connections with other organisations and individuals using social media.

-The Ministry will do this in order to maintain contact with what social media users are saying and, where appropriate, share their content.
-Sometimes, the Ministry will also need to establish a connection in order to engage with users, e.g. via direct messages or posting.
+We do this to maintain contact with what social media users are saying and, where appropriate, share their content.
+Sometimes, we also need to establish a connection to engage with users, e.g. via direct messages or posting.

-Once ‘liked’ or ‘followed’, the Ministry will not remove a profile from its network unless there is reason to do so, e.g. because it poses a significant and material risk to the Ministry’s reputation and credibility, or a significant and material breach of the Ministry’s obligations to maintain political neutrality.
-Each case will need to be considered on its own merits.
+Once ‘liked’ or ‘followed’, we will not remove a profile from its network unless there is reason to do so, e.g. because it poses a significant and material risk to our reputation and credibility, or there is a significant and material breach of our obligations to maintain political neutrality.
+Each case will be considered on its own merits.